MustafaUtkuAydogdu/UCatchYourCourse/group/atun_melis_log.md

 ****
 ### 02.05.2020
 ****
 This week me and my friends started to learn Augmented Reality.
+Also, we met through Zoom to talk about how our project is going, who is doing what, etc.

 ****
 ### ~ date ~